 Tourism bosses in Blackpool have announced a line up of International Master Blasters in the return of World Fireworks Championships to the UK’s Number One Resort.

-Firework companies from around the globe have been invited to stage pyrotechnical displays, bringing an International flavour to Central Promenade during the opening weeks of Blackpool’s Illuminations season.
+Firework companies from around the globe have been invited to stage pyrotechnical displays, bringing an International flavor to Central Promenade during the opening weeks of Blackpool’s Illuminations season.

 Top firework manufacturers will represent their homeland by staging stunning pyrotechnical displays in the skies above Blackpool’s Central Beach during September in a show which should be evocative of the style or tradition of their country.